backdrop-contrib/copyright_notice/README.md

 Copyright Notice
 ================

-This module provides a tokenized website copyright notice.
+This module provides a tokenized block to display a copyright notice.

 Installation
 ------------